 Antibiotics may be prescribed if there is pus or other signs of infection.

 Women can also be treated with a minor surgical procedure called marsupialization.

 - The procedure involves creating a small, permanent opening to help the gland drain.

-- You should begin soaking in warm water 1 - 2 days afterward.
+- You should begin soaking in warm water 1 to 2 days afterward.
 You cannot have sexual intercourse for 4 weeks after surgery.

 - You can use oral pain medicines after the procedure.
-Your doctor may prescribe narcotic pain medicines if you need them.
+Your provider may prescribe narcotic pain medicines if you need them.

-Your health care provider may recommend that the glands be completely removed if abscesses keep coming back.
+Your provider may recommend that the glands be completely removed if abscesses keep coming back.